AkshayAdsul/canaryupgrade/README.md.txt

 kubectl apply -f 1-14-1/gloo-ee/charts/gloo-fed/crds

-# check the Lotus for any failures and also gateway-proxy HPA
+# check the Locust for any failures and also gateway-proxy HPA

 # just for canary upgrade add the following the helm values for 1-14-1 in helmvalues-edgetest-staticLBIP-1-14-1.yaml
 # to add